Combine information technology and business for a rewarding career in health care

 Faculty and Staff

-Department Chair Allied Health and Health Information Management: Linda Sorensen, MPA, RHIA, CHPS
+Department Chair/Interim Associate Dean Allied Health and Health Information Management: Linda Sorensen, EdD, RHIA, CHPS

 Associate Department Chair, HIM/Allied Graduate: Jeanne Freeman PhD, RHIA